 When a patient has swelling or pain in his or her legs, vein mapping can identify vein disease and help determine the best treatment options.
 Mapping identifies both superficial and deep vessels of the legs.

-Vein mapping also allows Dr. Menzies to track the speed of the blood flowing through the veins.
-It will identify areas where the flow is being restricted.
+Vein mapping also allows our providers to track the speed of the blood flowing through the veins.
+It will identify areas where backflow is present.

 What are the advantages of vein mapping?